 To make sure these products would meet the many and varied needs of this enormous user base, we did lots of research with different target audiences, using a variety of methodologies including heuristic interviews, card sorting, and tools like LookBack for unmoderated usability testing.
 Individual elements such as rain drop icons were re-tested up to 50 times so we knew exactly how to visualise ‘a lot’ of rain.

-Because weather conditions are constantly changing, MetService wanted the ability for any type of weather component to be displayed anywhere on the site.
+Because weather conditions are constantly changing, MetService wanted the ability for any type of weather component to be displayed anywhere on the website.

 To meet this need, we created a modular, fully responsive design with all components, including ads, served dynamically from the API layer.
 Theoretically, any component can go anywhere, at any breakpoint, which means an infinitely huge number of possibilities to consider.